 Click the orange button to the right to learn more about what you can start doing today.

 I am a long-term multiple myeloma survivor.
 Long-story short, toxic, aggressive conventional MM therapies can cause real problems for MM survivors like me.
 Heart failure, one of my late stage side effects, can kill MM survivors.
-I believe that this side effect can be prevented.
+I believe that this side effect can be treated and/or prevented.
 Let me explain…

 According to the studies linked and excerpted below, toxic chemotherapy causes inflammation.
 Inflammation increases fibrinogen blood levels.
 Increased fibrinogen levels in the blood cause cardiovascular disease.
 The article below might as well be talking about my experience as a newly diagnosed multiple myeloma patient.

 Toxic chemotherapy has strengths and weaknesses.
 Conventional oncology understands this.
 According to conventional oncology, there are situations when the benefits of toxic chemotherapy outweigh the negatives- at least in the short-term.
 However, cancer survivors and caregivers must juggle short-term “I want to kill my cancer” with the fact that toxic chemotherapy causes a host of short, long-term and late-stage side effects.
 Many of which can be deadly.

 This post isn’t about toxic chemotherapy.
 This post is about identifying the possible long-term side effects of toxic chemotherapy.
 According to the studies below, long-term cancer survivors have a higher risk of mortality.
 A 73% higher risk.

 I’ve lived with multiple myeloma since 2/94.
 I developed a deep-vein thrombosis a few weeks after I began my induction therapy of VAD in the spring of 1995.